takawang/sugar/README.md

 		return false
 	})

-	s.Assert("and finally this is a full demonstration of the logger", func(log sugar.Log) bool {
+	s.Assert("and finally this is a full demonstration of the logger", func(logf sugar.Log) bool {

-		log("by default, %s works like fmt.Printf", "sugar.Log")
+		logf("by default, %s works like fmt.Printf", "sugar.Log")

-		log("but, if you just pass in structs, it will print them with their field names") log(&Struct{Field: "1"}, &Struct{Field: "2"}, &Struct{Field: "3"})
+		logf("but, if you just pass in structs, it will print them with their field names") logf(&Struct{Field: "1"}, &Struct{Field: "2"}, &Struct{Field: "3"})

 		nestedLogger := sugar.NewLogger()
-		nestedLogger.Log("it is also possible to nest logs by creating a new logger") log(nestedLogger)
+		nestedLogger.Log("it is also possible to nest logs by creating a new logger") logf(nestedLogger)

-		log("finally, log.Compare will compare any two interfaces and log the differences") return log.Compare([]Struct{
+		logf("finally, log.Compare will compare any two interfaces and log the differences") return logf.Compare([]Struct{
 			Struct{Field: "this equals the other one"},
 			Struct{Field: "this does not"},
 		}, []Struct{